-This strategy consists of continuing the CAC as an advisory committee to the Managers.
+This strategy consists of starting and maintaining the CAC as an advisory committee to the Managers.
 The CAC will:

 - Act as liaison between the District and residents. - Increase public awareness by educating District residents about actions to protect and improve water resources and habitat within the District. - Advise the managers and staff on issues important to residents.